 In November 2009, we entered into an asset purchase agreement (the "NK-1 Agreement") under which we acquired VARUBITM (rolapitant) and other neurokinin-1 ("NK-1") assets from Merck.
 In December 2010, we entered into an exclusive license agreement with TESARO, in which we out-licensed the development, manufacture, commercialization and distribution of our lead NK-1 candidate, VARUBITM (the "TESARO License").
 Under the terms of the license, we received a \$6.0 million upfront payment from TESARO and are eligible to receive milestone payments of up to \$30 million upon achievement of certain regulatory and commercial sale milestones (of which \$20 million has been received to date) and additional commercial milestone payments of up to \$85 million if specified levels of annual net sales are achieved.
-During the three months ended March 31, 2016 and 2015, no revenue has been recognized related to the achievement of the milestones under the TESARO License.
-TESARO is also obligated to pay us tiered royalties on annual net sales achieved in the United States and Europe at percentage rates that range from the low double digits to the low twenties, and outside of the United States and Europe at low double-digit percentage rates.
+During the three months ended March 31, 2017 and 2016, no revenue has been recognized related to the achievement of the milestones under the TESARO License.
+TESARO is also obligated to pay us tiered royalties on annual net sales achieved in the United States and Europe at percentage rates.
 TESARO assumed responsibility for clinical development and commercialization of licensed products at its expense.
 Under the Agreement, we will continue to receive royalties on a country-by-country and product-by-product basis until the later of the date that all of the patent rights licensed from us and covering VARUBITM expire, are invalidated or are not enforceable and 12 years from the first commercial sale of the product.

 If TESARO elects to develop and commercialize VARUBITM in Japan through a third-party licensee, TESARO will share equally with us all amounts it receives in connection with such activities, subject to certain exceptions and deductions.
-In addition, we will have an option to market the products in Latin America.